Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

 "He said he was tired of waiting for me, and was constantly belittling and controlling me," she said.

-When Kukors made the 2012 Olympic team in June of that year — a career long dream — she said she was scared of how Hutchison would react to the news.
+When Kukors made the 2012 Olympic team in June of that year — a career-long dream — she said she was scared of how Hutchison would react to the news.

-While in London for the Olympics, Kukors said she had to constantly check in on Hutchison and he required her to send him naked pictures of herself every day.
+While in London for the Olympics, Kukors said she had to constantly check in on Hutchison and that he required her to send him naked pictures of herself every day.
 She tried not to have too much fun so he wouldn't yell at her.

-Once her competitions ended after eight days — halfway through the Olympics —Hutchison made she she was on the first flight home the next day, she wrote.
+Once her competitions ended after eight days — halfway through the Olympics —Hutchison made sure she was on the first flight home the next day, she wrote.

 "There would be no closing ceremony for me and certainly no further bonding with my Olympic teammates," she wrote.
 "In Sean's eyes, I had been selfish enough, and it was time to come home."

-After the Olympics Kukors said she moved back to Seattle with Hutchison.
-During this period he yelled at her everyday, she said.
+After the Olympics, Kukors said she moved back to Seattle with Hutchison.
+During this period he yelled at her every day, she said.

 "I was suffering and felt like a hostage in my own home while trying to get my own corporate career off the ground in Seattle," she said.
 One day, while Hutchison was out of town, Kukors said she packed her things, moved out, and ended the relationship.

-Even after the breakup Kukors said that Hutchison contacted her frequently to tell her he was growing and changing.
+Even after the breakup, Kukors said that Hutchison contacted her frequently to tell her he was growing and changing.

-Kukors ultimately moved to California where she now continues to live.
+Kukors ultimately moved to California, where she now lives.

 "I never thought I would share my story, because in so many ways, just surviving was enough," Kukors wrote in her essay.
 "I was able to leave a horrible monster, and build a life I could have never imagined for myself."